semgrep/docs/docs/intro/creating.rst

 The ``Dockerfile`` sets up everything our container needs to run.
 For more complicated analyses, you can install programs you need to build or run your analysis here.
-You can also change the base image; if you want to write analysis in Javascript, for example, you may find it helpful to choose the base image as ``node:11.10.1``.
+You can also change the base image; if you want to write analysis in JavaScript, for example, you may find it helpful to choose the base image as ``node:11.10.1``.

 .. note:: Though it can be tempting to use images like ``node:latest``, most analyzers should be